 About the freelancers behind the collective

-Nina came up with the concept for an online curated community of that gives clients direct access to top Australian freelancers in 2015.
+Nina came up with the concept of an online curated community of that gives clients direct access to top Australian freelancers.

 She scoured the country to find a small group of creative freelancers to bring the concept to life.

 The Freelance Collective gives top talent a place to promote their skills and showcase their work alongside like-minded creative peeps and be part of a genuinely supportive curated community of talent.